 There's nothing more categorized as quintessential "American food" than Thanksgiving dinner filled with turkey, green bean casserole, cranberry sauce, and sweet potato casserole.
-Thanksgiving is usually focused on the turkey, but many Americans consider the stars of the show to be the Thanksgiving side dishes.
+Thanksgiving recipes are usually focused on the turkey, but many Americans consider the stars of the show to be the Thanksgiving side dishes.
 In fact, Zippia, put together a comprehensive map showing which side dish took favor at the Thanksgiving table according to every American state.
 Let's see which Thanksgiving side dish recipe is the Nation's favorite!

 It's Countryside Cooking with Wide Open Eats!
 This week we're Cooking Steak with Mayonnaise!Recipe: https://bit.ly/3kFWiJFBuy Duke's Mayo Here: https://goto.target.com/Rv4ga

 Posted by Wide Open Eats on Wednesday, September 23, 2020

 According to ten states (Washington, California, Arizona, Montana, Colorado, Minnesota, North Dakota, Wisconsin, Illinois, and Connecticut), creamy mashed potatoes are one of the best Thanksgiving side dishes.
 And before you scoff, potato recipes can be more than buttery tators.
 Flavorful add-ins include roasted garlic, caramelized onions, sour cream, fresh herbs, shallots, creamed spinach or leeks, chives, and even olive oil or goat cheese.
 Turn the classic Thanksgiving side cheesy with feta or Parmesan cheese or crispy and served as a gratin.
 You can never go wrong with garlic mashed potatoes.

 In the South, Macaroni and Cheese is King